 … you cannot market products and services …

 In my book, The Seven Essential Stories Charismatic Leaders Tell, I assert that “When someone loses their way, it is almost always because they have lost their story.
 When they regain their story, they will regain their way.”
 The same is true for companies; businesses fail when their stories fail.
 Perfect execution on sales, marketing, finance, distribution, and myriad other management topics will not save a company whose story has been unable to create (or retain) functional relevance, emotional significance, and competitive differentiation in their customers’ minds.
 The very first thing a customer buys is a powerful story.
-Your company’s products and services are only the fulfillment of the promises that these customers have “bought” in that story.
+Your company’s products and services are only the tools to fulfil the promises that these customers have “bought” in that story.
 Because of this, you cannot market products and services by themselves; you can only market stories that are relevant to your customers as a result of wielding your products and services.

 Here are some story categories from the book that you could create for your brand: